mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 ### Receive-only wallets

 Any kind of automated receiving should default to 1-2 transactions and thus creating _unprotected_ outputs to avoid utxo spoofing attack which would reveal our inputs.
-Always performing 1-2 receive transactions can be achieved by setting the configuration `receive_protected_prob = 0.0` which is explained in the next section.
+Always performing 1-2 receive transactions can be achieved by setting the configuration `safe_receive_prob = 0.0` which is explained in the next section.

 ### Transaction building configuration